News

 Female Prison Inmates Struggle at Alabama Prison for Women

-When you put any human being in a box and put others in charge, you create an environment that is ripe for abuse without strict oversight.
-Unfortunately, because prisons are supposed to be a punishment for law breakers (and those confined therein have left victims in their wake), there is often very little sympathy for inmates, and that means that millions of inmates are placed in prisons that are matrices for abuse.
+When you put any human being in a box and put others in charge, you create an environment ripe for abuse without strict oversight.
+Unfortunately, because prisons are supposed to punish lawbreakers (and those confined therein have left victims in their wake), there is often minimal sympathy for inmates, meaning that millions of inmates are

 Read More »